Spontaneous rotation of active droplets in two and three dimensions: TWO DIMENSIONS

 where the wave-vector $\textbf{q}=q (\cos{\theta}, \sin{\theta})$, $B_1=\gamma(\mathcal{A} +K_Q q^2)$, and $B_2=(\zeta \lambda \sin 4\theta)/(4 \eta)$.
 From Eq.~(\ref{dispersiondy}) the growth rate of the perturbations is

 These equations show that nematic perturbations are suppressed by elasticity $K_Q$ and the free energy term $\mathcal{A}$ that favor an isotropic phase.
 Conversely, $\Im(\omega_2)$ also includes a term, depending on activity $\zeta$, that destabilizes the isotropic phase.
+We note that this differs from the instabilities of the isotropic phase in a regime where friction is dominant over viscosity and viscous flows can be ignored \cite{srivastava2016negative}.
+In particular, in the frictional regime activity appears as a second-order term ($\zeta q^2$) in the growth rate, whereas, in our system, activity appears as a first-order term $\zeta q^0$.

 For an active system confined to a droplet, the largest wave vector corresponds to the inverse of the droplet size $q \sim 1/\ell_0$.
-Fig.~\ref{fig1} displays simulation results for the onset of nematic ordering and rotation in active droplets showing the expected collapse of the data to a line predicted by Eq.~(\ref{dispersionb}) when plotted in terms of $K_Q/\ell_0^2$ for fixed $\mathcal{A}$.
+Fig.~\ref{fig1}(c) displays simulation results for the onset of nematic ordering and rotation in active droplets showing the expected collapse of the data to a line predicted by Eq.~(\ref{dispersionb}) when plotted in terms of $K_Q/\ell_0^2$ for fixed $\mathcal{A}$.
+At the linear level, the velocity inside the droplet is given by